leonardo-toffalini/viscous/report/notation.typ

 In this report we are going to heavily rely on differential operators, as this project is about solving a partial differential equation.
-Thus, before delving into the details of the main topic at hand, we shall quickly remind the reader of the notations that the following sections rely on.
+Thus, before delving into the details of the main topic at hand, we shall quickly remind the reader of the notations that the following sections use.
 For a more complete introduction to the notations, we refer the reader to consult
 @besenyei2013parcialis.

 Let $nabla$ (formally) represent the $(partial_1, partial_2, dots, partial_n)$
 vector, where $n$ is always deduced by the context the operator is used in.

-With the help of this vector we can define the _gradient_ of a field as
+With the help of this vector we can define the usual gradient of a field as
 $
   nabla u = (partial_1 u, partial_2 u, dots, partial_n u).
 $